Printable templates for “The Mitten” storytelling props

 The story begins with a boy losing his mitten in the forest on a very cold day.
 A mouse is the first to take shelter from the cold in the nice warm mitten.
 Next comes the frog, then the owl, then the rabbit, then the fox, then the wolf, then the wild boar, and then the bear.
 As the mitten gets more and more crowded and the animals more and more large, the inhabitants are hesitant to let in one more but each very cold animal pleads his case so convincingly.
 After the bear comes a tiny cricket who squeezes in and finally causes the mitten to bust apart and all the animals go flying!
 The mitten is all but gone when the boy comes back to look for it but luckily his grandmother is at home making him a new pair!

 - Felt in assorted colors including red, orange, white, beige, brown, gray, and green

 - Click on this link to print templates: The Mitten Templates

 - Cut one each of the felt animals and two of the mitten shapes

 - Fasten the two mitten shapes together with Velcro dots so that you can easily make the mitten burst open at the end!

 - add facial and structural details with dimensional fabric paint

-What you will need for shadow puppets…
+What you’ll need for the shadow puppets…

 - Card-stock for printing